NetwerkExamineringDigitalisering/NED-OOAPI/doc/flow1.md

 ## Flow : Additional supporting information

-Based on the id's on students and their program offering associations, provided to the planning software in flows 1a or 1b, the planning software can retrieve additional student and program association information.
+Based on the id's on students (and staff members) and their program offering associations, provided to the planning software in flows 1a or 1b, the planning software can retrieve additional student/staff and program association information.

 ### Additional supporting information flow : Endpoints for this flow

 - `GET /ooapi/person/{personId}`
 - `GET /ooapi/associations/{associationId}?expand=offering`

-# Flow 1a 1: Get the to be planned exams (and students)
+# Flow 1a 1: Get the to be planned exams (and students & staff)

 ### Sequence diagram of request Create offering (rough planning or in NL grofplanning)
 ```mermaid